←

 The price zone between 67,200 and 68,400 is the bullish Fair Value Gap.
 During the next correction, price often revisits this area before continuing higher.

-Which Timeframes Work Best for FVG on BTC and ETH
+Which Timeframes Work Best for FVG on BTC and ETH?

-For BTC/USDT, the highest-quality Fair Value Gaps typically appear on H4 and Daily charts.
+For BTC/USDT, the highest-quality Fair Value Gaps typically appear on the H4 and Daily charts.
 These higher timeframes usually represent genuine institutional order flow, making the probability of a price revisit much higher.

-How to Trade a Fair Value Gap: Entry, Stop, Target
+How to Trade a Fair Value Gap

 Combining FVG with Market Structure